JialeTao/MTIA/README.md

 # **Motion Transformer for Unsupervised Image Animation**
 ## **Codes**

-This is the project page of the paper "Motion Transformer for Unsupervised Image Animation" (ECCV 2022).
+This is the project page of the paper **Motion Transformer for Unsupervised Image Animation (ECCV 2022)**.
 Due to the security policy of the company, we are in the code approval process, once it is finished, the codes will be released here.

 ## **Method**